Virginia Tech® home

 Virginia Tech’s Institutional Biosafety Committee provides oversight of research that involves the use of biohazardous agents, including recombinant and/or synthetic nucleic acid molecules.
 The committee is charged with the planning and implementation of the campus Biosafety Program with a purpose to ensure the health and safety of all personnel working with biohazardous agents.

-For more information on the programs that are subject to this requirement can be found on the OVPRI RCR website.
+For more information on the programs that are subject to this requirement can be found on the website.

-The National Science Foundation (NSF) has established a new training requirement in the Responsible Conduct of Research (RCR) for students and postdoctoral fellows (postdocs) supported by NSF projects.
-The new requirement applies to all undergraduates, graduate students, and postdoc researchers who are supported by NSF projects submitted (and subsequently awarded) after January 4, 2010, including competitive renewals.
-However, it is strongly recommended that faculty, including principal investigators, supported by NSF projects or directing students or postdocs supported on NSF projects, also review and are familiar with the content of these modules.
+The National Science Foundation (NSF) has established a training requirement in the Responsible Conduct of Research for students, postdoctoral fellows (postdocs), faculty, and other senior personnel supported by NSF projects.
+The requirement applies to all undergraduates, graduate students, postdoc, and faculty researchers who are supported by NSF projects submitted (and subsequently awarded) after July 31, 2023, including competitive renewals.
+The RCR training requirement also applies to principal investigators, supported by NSF projects or directing students or postdocs supported on NSF projects.